 7. If you have several credit cards, pay off the credit card with the highest interest rate, fees and charges first.
 This will lower your monthly interest component which will in turn help you to become debt free faster.

-8. Look into transferring your debt to another credit provider or option with lower interest rates
+8. Look into transferring your debt to another credit provider or option with lower interest rates, fees and charges.

 9. If you are having difficulty making your credit card payments, advise the institution immediately.
 You may qualify for a repayment variation on hardship grounds or have your interest reduced to help you overcome a difficult period.